Skip to content

 Script Error

-This correctly notes that ${s} (the signals to use) is required but has not been specified.
-These need to be specified in the parameter dock (ignore the top examples in this case, but not how variables ${s}, ${r} (the reference channels) and ${frqs} (the spindle frequencies) have been specified:
+This correctly notes that ${s} is required but has not been specified.
+These values belong in the Parameters dock.
+In this example ${s}, ${r} (reference channels), and ${frqs} (spindle frequencies) are defined there:

 Script Error